yanaksalvo/messagespammer/README.md

 5. fill in correctly in the pop-up window and use

 ### Information
-1. The code was written by Alihan GötKaya
+1. The code was written by Salvo&1943
 2. The tokens in tokens.txt must be on the server to be spammed.